paulipa/sico-wiki/rules-and-requirements.md

 # Partner Requirements
 Depending on your corporation partnership level you may have different requirements and restrictions set on you.
 ## General Partner Member Requirements
-- **Communicate in english** when talking or typing in any of our community restricted or public text or voice channels.
+- **Communicate in English** when talking or typing in any of our community restricted or public text or voice channels.
-- **Use our global ingame chat channel for connecting with other community members**.
-Talking with other community members is the beast way to connect.
+- **Use our global in game chat channel for connecting with other community members**.
+Talking with other community members is the best way to connect.
 When not talking about corporation restricted or OPSEC content you should pursuit to use the general channels.
 - **AUTH registration is required from all community members** as it is used to connect each player with our services.
 You should pursuit to get all of your members registered on AUTH.
 - **All members needs to have activated the discord service.** You may use your own services in addition to coalition provided ones.

 ## General Partner Corporation Requirements
-- **Have our global ingame chat channel linked** in your primary corporation chat channel
+- **Have our global in game chat channel linked** in your primary corporation chat channel
-- **Corporations must have an corporation tracking token on AUTH** which will track the service and registration statuses of their members on our services.
+- **Corporations must have a corporation tracking token on AUTH** which will track the service and registration statuses of their members on our services.
 No other information is tracked.
 - **Seek to help out other community entities** whenever possible.
 - **Seek to provide content and fleets for other community members whenever possible** by opening their corporation fleets and services for them.
 This is the best way to show other members what your corporation is doing and advertise your corporation for those who seek the game play type your corporation is participating in.
-- **No hostile actions against any structures or or camping strategic systems** regarless of standing settings.
+- **No hostile actions against any structures or camping strategic systems** regardless of standing settings.
 PvP roaming is allowed with the limitations of standings used.
 - **Set aside any standing differences or in game political ambitions** that your corporation might be inheriting from your alliance or mega coalition when interacting with other community entities.
-For example you are not allowed to underrate other partner corporations that are part of your rival alliances.
+For example, you are not allowed to underrate other partner corporations that are part of your rival alliances.
 We operate only on corporation level.
 - **Corporation must keep an updated corp description page on the wiki** for their corporation.
 This is the advertisement and information page for coalition members who seek to join your corporation.
 This page must include information about:
-	- Requiremebts for joining your corporation
+	- Requirements for joining your corporation
   - Your corporation description and goals
   - Point of contact or recruitment process description
 - Corporation leadership must be active and interact with other coalition leadership.